-- were false; according to multiple internal documents, Lambda and Mr. Allred believed the true job placement rate to be around 50%. - b) Respondents' statement, prominently displayed on Lambda's website, that: "We don't get paid until you do, so we're in this together, from your first [sic] of classes to your first day on the job."
-Respondents knew this statement was false because Lambda sold ISAs to investors long before students were placed in jobs. - Respondents' representations, both implied and explicit, that Lambda was approved to operate, advertise, enroll, and teach students prior to August 2020.
-Respondents knew these representations were false because the BPPE had ordered Lambda to cease all operations (including all advertising and instructional activities) and submit a school closure plan.
-Respondents also knew that they were concealing from students that Lambda was barred from advertising and from enrolling and teaching students. - 118.
-Respondents intended that Mr. Kernan rely on these misrepresentations and omissions, as evidenced by Lambda prominently featuring them on its website and on other widely disseminated platforms, by Mr. Allred's many tweets promoting the misrepresentations, as well as by Lambda and Mr. Allred's efforts to avoid disclosing the truth. - 119.
-Mr. Kernan reasonably relied on these widely disseminated representations.
-Had he known the truth, he would not have enrolled at Lambda.
+- false; according to multiple internal documents, Lambda believed the true job placement rate to be around 50%. - b) Lambda's statement, prominently displayed on its website, that: "We don't get paid until you do, so we're in this together, from your first [sic] of classes to your first day on the job."
+Lambda knew this statement was false because it sold ISAs to investors long before students were placed in jobs. - c) Lambda's representations, both implied and explicit, that it was approved to operate, advertise, enroll, and teach students prior to August 2020.
+Lambda knew these representations were false because the BPPE had ordered Lambda to cease all operations (including all advertising and instructional activities) and submit a school closure plan.
+Lambda also knew that it was concealing from students that it was barred from advertising and from enrolling and teaching students. - 126.
+Lambda intended that Ms. Nguyen rely on these misrepresentations and omissions, as evidenced by Lambda prominently featuring them on its website and on other widely disseminated platforms, as well as by its efforts to avoid disclosing the truth. - 127.
+Ms. Nguyen reasonably relied on these widely disseminated representations.
+Had she known the truth, she would not have enrolled at Lambda.

-- 120. Mr. Allred and members of his executive leadership team acted willfully and knowingly to disseminate these representations to the public with knowledge that they were false and misleading. - 121.
-Mr. Kernan has been substantially harmed by Respondents' misconduct, which caused him to attend Lambda and take out an ISA that indebted him for up to \$30,000 in tuition.
+- 128. Mr. Allred and members of his executive leadership team acted willfully and knowingly to disseminate these representations to the public with knowledge that they were false and misleading. - 129.
+Ms. Nguyen has been substantially harmed by Lambda's misconduct, which caused her to attend Lambda and take out an ISA that indebted her for up to \$30,000 in tuition.
+Her first monthly payment is due on June 1, 2021.

-FIFTH CAUSE OF ACTION Negligent Misrepresentation (against all Respondents)
+FIFTH CAUSE OF ACTION Negligent Misrepresentation

-- 122. Mr. Kernan hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 123.
-Respondents have also engaged in acts or practices that constitute negligent misrepresentation.
-See supra ¶ 117. - 124.
-Respondents prominently displayed these representations on its website, through Mr. Allred's personal twitter account, and in advertisements and tweets that implicitly and explicitly encouraged members of the public to apply for enrollment. - 125.
-Respondents had no reasonable grounds to believe that these representations were true.
-See supra ¶ 117. - 126.
-Respondents intended to induce Mr. Kernan to rely on these misrepresentations and omissions, as evidenced by Respondents prominently featuring them on Lambda's website and on other widely disseminated platforms, as well as by its efforts to avoid disclosing the truth.
+- 130. Ms. Nguyen hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 131.
+Lambda has also engaged in acts or practices that constitute negligent misrepresentation.
+See supra ¶ 125. - 132.
+Lambda prominently displayed these representations on its website, and in advertisements that implicitly and explicitly encouraged members of the public to apply for enrollment. - 133.
+Lambda had no reasonable grounds to believe that these representations were true.
+See supra \P 125. - 134.
+Lambda intended to induce Ms. Nguyen to rely on these misrepresentations and omissions, as evidenced by Lambda prominently featuring them on its website and on other widely disseminated platforms, as well as by its efforts to avoid disclosing the truth. - 135.
+Ms. Nguyen was justified in relying upon these widely disseminated representations.
+Had she known the truth, she would not have enrolled at Lambda.

-- 127. Mr. Kernan was justified in relying upon these widely disseminated representations.
-Had he known the truth, he would not have enrolled at Lambda. - 128.
-Mr. Kernan has been substantially harmed by Respondents' misconduct, which caused him to attend Lambda and take out an ISA that indebted him for up to \$30,000 in tuition.
+136. Ms. Nguyen has been substantially harmed by Lambda's misconduct, which caused her to attend Lambda and take out an ISA that indebted her for up to \$30,000 in tuition.
+Her first monthly payment is due on June 1, 2021.